 Mary Suetopia: The ponies of Equestria live in perfect harmony with their surroundings and with each other, free of vice, prejudice, and anything that the author does not approve of.

-Misblamed: Type 1: Chatoyance is often blamed for initiating the virulently misanthropic tone of many TCB works.
+Misblamed: Of the "Garbage In, Garbage Out" variety.
+Chatoyance is often blamed for initiating the virulently misanthropic tone of many TCB works.
 However, as stated previously, the original story's first chapter was quite misanthropic.

 Seasonal Rot: Chatoyance accuses the second season of undergoing this.
 And to an extent, the third season as well.